 Ospedale degli Innocenti

-I saw Ospedale degli Innocenti for the first time in 2017 when I was in Firenze for my language class.
-I liked it so much I suggested to my sister that we see it on Sunday, October 7th.
-This was the first Sunday of the month and the state museums were free but our attempt to go to the Accademia was foiled by lines 6 blocks long.
-So we went to Il Museo dell’Opera dell Duomo (see below) San Marco and then through Piazza SS.
-Annunziata one of my favorite piazzas in Firenze.
+I visited Ospedale degli Innocenti for the first time in 2017 when I was in Firenze for my language class and really enjoyed it.
+(See my Florence and Fiesole, parte due post.)
+So I suggested to my sister that we include it on our Sunday itinerary in Firenze since it was the first Sunday of the month when all state museums are free.
+We weren’t able to get into some of our other choices, such as the Accademia, so after visiting il Museo dell’Opera we walked to San Marco and then back to Piazza SS Annunziata.
 (This year there was some type of ceramic fair in the piazza with dozens of tents showing all types of ceramics from traditional to modern.)

-The Brunelleschi designed loggia or portico of the Ospedale forms one side of the piazza, a hotel forms another side and the Church of SS Annunziata, a third side.
+The Brunelleschi designed loggia or portico of the Ospedale forms one side of the piazza, Hotel Le Due Fontane, where I stayed on one of my first trips, forms another side and the Church of SS Annunziata, a third side.
 Above the portici are charming swaddled infants designed by Andrea della Robbia.
-There are also loggia and bas reliefs of infants within the building as well as an art gallery.
-I think my sister really liked Ospedale especially the rows of drawers with keepsakes from the many orphans who lived here over the years.
+The exterior loggia and bas reliefs of infants are mirrored by a loggia surrounding a courtyard within the building.
+In addition there is an art gallery with paintings by famous artists, gifted to the Ospedale over the years.
+I think my sister’s favorite room in the Ospedale was the one with rows of drawers containing keepsakes from the many orphans who lived here over the years.
 I find it amazing that the records of the orphanage go back hundreds of years.
-We also went up to the terrace and my sister enjoyed the lovely views of the rooftops of Florence.
+We also went up to the terrace and enjoyed the lovely views of the rooftops of Florence.

 Santa Maria Novella